 Many FTM surgeons partner with CareCredit, a medical financing company.
 CareCredit works kind of like a credit card, and carries steep interest rates in the area of 30%.
 However, partner surgeons can set their own interest rates with CareCredit, so if you apply for CareCredit through a partner surgeon you’ll usually pay interest rates that are slashed by as much as half.
 CareCredit isn’t for everyone though.
 You need a good credit score to be eligible and must keep your account up to date or pay hefty fees.

 Beyond CareCredit and similar medical financing companies, surgeon financing and payment plans for SRS are extremely rare.
-At the time of this writing, I’m not aware of any surgeons who offer private payment plans.
+At the time of this writing, I’m not aware of any surgeons who offer private financing.

 American health insurance companies are beginning to cover gender reassignment surgery with increasing frequency, and the number of big companies and universities adopting trans-inclusive health care plans is growing.
 If you have insurance, be sure to review your policy carefully–you may discover that your surgery is covered!
 If you’re denied, you can appeal.
 Recently, both Aetna and Anthem of Colorado reversed decisions on transgender surgery coverage.